-Netherlands bars Turkish foreign minister's plane from landing
+Protests after Netherlands bars Turkish FM

 Addressing crowds at an opening ceremony in Istanbul, Erdogan said: "They are timid and coward.
 They are Nazi remnants and fascists."

-Earlier this week Erdogan had angered German Chancellor Angela Merkel by making similar remarks about Nazism in her country.
+Earlier this week, Erdogan angered German Chancellor Angela Merkel by making similar remarks about Nazism in her country.

+Turkish Prime Minister Binali Yildirim said they will not take it lightly.

+"We protested that situation heavily and we told our Dutch counterparts that we will respond in the heaviest way," he said in a statement.

 Turkish referendum

-Note: Correction: A previous version of this story misstated the nature of Dutch far-right Freedom Party leader Geert Wilders' campaign.
-He is campaigning in the Netherlands' general election for greater party representation in the House of Representatives.